 In early 2000, BCH sought opportunities to further expand the availability of health care beyond central Boulder.
 This pursuit began with the building of a new 50,000 sq. ft.
 Community Medical Center (CMC) in Lafayette to serve residents in growing east Boulder County.
 CMC is home to an Urgent Care Center, several physician offices and provides a range of outpatient therapies and diagnostic services.

 The hospital’s expansion strategy reached a significant milestone in September 2003 with the opening of the 200,000 sq. ft.
-Boulder Community Foothills Hospital.
-Foothills has 60 beds, a 24-hour emergency department, an intensive care unit, surgery, radiology and laboratory services.
+Foothills Hospital.
+At the time, Foothills had 60 beds, a 24-hour emergency department, an intensive care unit, surgery, radiology and laboratory services.

 Foothills Hospital was the country’s first “green hospital” and was also the first hospital in the U.S. to earn the prestigious Leadership in Energy and Environmental Design (LEED) certification.
 LEED is the system for designing, constructing and certifying the world’s “greenest” buildings.

 In 2006, the 24,000 sq. ft.
-Tebo Family Medical Pavilion opened on the Foothills campus.
-The Tebo Center offers comprehensive, state-of-the-art outpatient treatment services for cancer patients.
+Tebo Family Medical Building opened on the Foothills Medical Campus.
+The building houses comprehensive, state-of-the-art outpatient treatment services for cancer patients.

 BCH further expanded local availability to important imaging services in 2009 with the opening of the Medical Imaging Center in Broomfield.
 In early 2010, the hospital increased its presence in Broomfield by opening Buffalo Ridge Medical Center which provides East County residents with convenient access to a range of physicians specializing in internal medicine, cardiology, gastroenterology, oncology, orthopedics and urology as well as lab and imaging services.

 In late 2010, BCH announced a 10-year development strategy designed to centralize services and professional staff and expand resources available to local citizens.
 The first phase of this ambitious plan was completed in January 2013 with the opening of Anderson Medical Center.
 Located just north of the Tebo Family Medical Buidling on the on the Foothills Medical Campus, Anderson Medical Center is a 46,000 sq. ft. medical office building which houses Boulder Community's premier cardiology services, physician specialists and a state-of-the-art outpatient surgery center.